VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 ### 2.3.3 Cookies

 - There are situations where web sites need to identify users, for security or personalization purposes.
 HTTP uses cookies to achieve user identification and tracking.
-- Cookies have four components: a `cookie header` in HTTP `response` and `request` messages, a `cookie file` on the user's end system, and a `back-end database` on the web site.
+- Cookies have four components: a `cookie header` in HTTP `response` and `request` messages, a `cookie file` on the user's end system, and a `back end database` on the web site.

 <img src="https://lh3.googleusercontent.com/pw/ADCreHfFwZxxD_q6lNIW4MotRBCCUUmdnTTAst3aa9ByyF1GoQxQGr9oMpd-3hudmL_VvIqWZhb9sF4Dsw3YYeV3N38qe-HBB9afByGpuvPj1gSfGeATqwiuckHdhRVluCOM_E_NXmqLYBN82wpku2x_BUd1=w1326-h1130-s-no" width="620" height="630">